Over 50s are now the fastest-growing group of people living with HIV.

-In 2010, when little evidence existed, we partnered with Age UK and The Joseph Rowntree Foundation and published a report, A National Study of Ageing and HIV (50 Plus).
+In 2010, when little evidence existed, we partnered with Age UK and The Joseph Rowntree Foundation and published a report, A National Study of Ageing and HIV (50 Plus) [PDF].
 This examined the needs and concerns of older people living with HIV as they face older age.
 Recognising the changing health and social care landscape, we conducted some more research in 2016 which informed our latest report – Uncharted Territory [PDF].

-The report showed that older people with HIV can be disadvantaged in a wide range of ways – from poorer health, to social care issues and housing problems.
+Both reports showed that older people with HIV can be disadvantaged in a wide range of ways – from poorer health and loneliness, to social care issues and financial problems.

-This research helped us to create the Health, Wealth and Happiness project - an innovative three year project funded by the Big Lottery Fund’s Silver Dreams scheme.
+Our research has helped us to create and develop the Health, Wealth and Happiness project - an innovative three year project funded by the Big Lottery Fund’s Silver Dreams scheme.
 The project supports the financial, emotional and physical wellbeing of over 50s living with HIV in Brighton, Bristol, London, Manchester and the West Midlands.